judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-07-06-florianopolis-brazil-travel-guide.markdown

 Taking all of that in mind, **Florianopolis is a big place**, so you might like to align your accommodations with the area that you want to focus your time in.
 That, or switch accommodations after a few days so that you can experience both the island side and the continental side of Florianopolis with greater ease.

-{% cloudinary default /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Hercilio-Luz-Bridge.jpg alt="Florianopolis, Santa Catarina, Brazil, Hercilio Luz Bridge at night" description="Florianopolis, Santa Catarina, Brazil, Hercilio Luz Bridge at night.
+{% cloudinary /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Hercilio-Luz-Bridge.jpg alt="Florianopolis, Santa Catarina, Brazil, Hercilio Luz Bridge at night" description="Florianopolis, Santa Catarina, Brazil, Hercilio Luz Bridge at night.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Learn more about Florianopolis

 For more information about visiting Florianopolis and the state of Santa Catarina, read [this additional information at VisitBrasil.com](http://www.visitbrasil.com/en/estados/santa-catarina/).
 In the meantime, **I would love to hear your thoughts and learn about your experiences** by leaving a comment below.
-Alternatively, you may also connect with me directly on Twitter at [@judsonlmoore](http://twitter.com/judsonlmoore).
+Alternatively, you may also connect with me directly on Twitter at [@judsonlmoore](https://twitter.com/judsonlmoore).
 See you soon!